PrudenceEA/PrudenceEA/Prudence.README.md

 I'm still learning a lot day after to reach my goals in terms of knowledge and experience in Programming.
 I am looking for Frontend position to apply my knowledge, create new things and learn.

-- 📫 : You can reach me at ayiviprudenceenock@gmail.com
+- 📫 : You can reach me at ayiviprudenceenock@gmail.com or on linkedin : https://www.linkedin.com/in/prudence-ayivi/.